-Dillon Eustace advises on the establishment and authorisation of life assurers with the structuring, formation and cross-border distribution of insurance products forming a key part of our service offering.
+Dillon Eustace advises on the establishment and authorisation of non-life insurers with the structuring, formation and cross-border distribution of insurance products forming a key part of our service offering.
 We provide legal, regulatory and tax advice, as well as follow-on compliance advices, bringing to bear in-depth knowledge with a "can do" attitude.